 Pumping Station is again maintained by a dedicated team of volunteers.

 The Kennet and Avon Canal now reaches what I regard as the "piece de resistance" of the whole canal - the wonderful City of Bath with all its architectural delights, built in the local honey-coloured stone.
-The city has excellent moorings for river visitors, and you can explore the Roman baths and spa, the magnificent gothic Cathedral, the Georgian houses and streets such as the Royal Crescent famed the world over, the thousands of quaint little shops, the Costume Museum, the American Museum and a host of other wonderful sights - all from your narrowboat on the river here.
-You should plan to spend at least two days here to sample all the wonders of this great city.
+The city has excellent moorings for canal boat and river visitors.
+You can explore the Roman baths and spa, the magnificent gothic Cathedral, Georgian houses and streets such as the Royal Crescent , the quaint little shops, the Costume Museum, the American Museum and a host of other wonderful sights - all from your canal boat on the river here.
+I recommend you have a 2 day break to sample the wonders of this great city.

 Above: The canal as it enters the lovely city of Bath - photo by Peter Land and reproduced by kind